sindresorhus/p-some/readme.md

 ### pSome(input, options)

-Returns a [cancelable `Promise`](https://github.com/sindresorhus/p-cancelable) that is fulfilled when `count` promises from `input` are fulfilled.
+Returns a `Promise` that is fulfilled when `count` promises from `input` are fulfilled.
 The fulfilled value is an `Array` of the values from the `input` promises in the order they were fulfilled.
-If it becomes impossible to satisfy `count`, for example, too many promises rejected, it will reject with an [`AggregateError`](https://github.com/sindresorhus/aggregate-error) error.
+If it becomes impossible to satisfy `count`, for example, too many promises rejected, it will reject with an `AggregateError`.
+The promise can be aborted using the `signal` option.

-If you pass in cancelable promises, specifically promises with a `.cancel()` method, that method will be called for the promises that are still unfulfilled when the returned `Promise` is either fulfilled or rejected.

 #### input